top of page

 Even if researchers go to extreme levels and conduct a human clone experiment that took a healthy sperm and egg, artificially fertilized them, and extracted stem cells while the embryo was still alive, such an act would not be unethical for the advancement of medical research despite being performed on a fully functional human being.

-Although this example is extreme to prove a point (and I personally wouldn't try it), stem cell research is a valuable means of providing advances in medical research and should be permitted whenever deemed necessary for the sake of humanity.
+Although this example is extreme to prove a point (and I personally wouldn't try it), stem cell research is a valuable means of providing advances in medical research and should be permitted whenever deemed necessary for the sake of improving the quality of life for humanity.

 bottom of page